Internal Deadline Requirement FAQ

 - The program I’m applying to doesn’t have a firm deadline, but the program officer asked me to submit it by a certain date.
 Does that count as a submission deadline?

-Yes, the target date assigned by the PO counts as the submission deadline for the purposes of this requirement.
+Yes, the target date assigned by the PO counts as the submission deadline.

-- My proposal doesn’t have a firm or suggested/target deadline.
+- My proposal doesn’t have a firm or target deadline.
 Does this mean the requirements do not apply to me?

 Not exactly.
 Your Grants Specialist will ask you to identify a target date for planning purposes.
-The target date can be adjusted at any time, but the proposal will not be submitted to the sponsor until the full compliance review is completed and the proposal is submitted for routing in Cayuse.
+The target date can be adjusted at any time, but the proposal will not be submitted to the sponsor until all the requirements under the “before submission to sponsor” have been met.

-To ensure the proposal can be submitted to the sponsor on your preferred date, you must follow the internal proposal deadline requirements.
+To ensure the proposal can be submitted to the sponsor on your preferred date, PIs should plan for a proposal development window of at least 10 business days from the date of notification.

 - I’m worried about complying with the internal deadline requirements.
 How can I be sure my proposal is on track?